 Fleas are all-too-common visitors to both cats and dogs.
 Contrary to many myths, they are equally at home in a clean house as a dirty one so you needn't be embarrassed to ask for help with controlling them.
-Over 1 million people in the UK are completely unaware that they live in the same house as a dog that has fleas*.

 Fleas can carry and spread diseases that affect both humans and animals.

 The entire flea life cycle, from egg to adult flea, can be completed in just 12 – 22 days when temperature and humidity conditions are ideal, but more commonly takes 3 – 4 weeks.